Schneider-Brillié model 1909: Development

 Bolted and riveted to a wooden frame, the vehicle's hull consisted of 5-mm rolled armor plates.
 The Schneider company claimed that the armor could withstand a rifle-caliber bullet at a range of 100 meters.

 The front of the armored vehicle contained the driver's seat and controls.
 The middle section of the vehicle was used as a troop transport compartment and could accommodate two machine gun crews and 10 soldiers with ammunition.
 For this reason, the hull of the vehicle was unusually high and had a pronounced box-like shape.
-The armament consisted of two 7 mm Maxim machine guns, mounted on the sides of the fighting compartment.
+The armament consisted of two 7 mm Vickers machine guns, mounted on the sides of the fighting compartment.
 The crews were able to fire personal weapons such as rifles and pistols due to the presence of embrasures on the sides.
 The rear fuselage was designed to accommodate payloads of up to 1500 kg.

 The armored vehicle was equipped with a four-cylinder gasoline engine with an output of 40 hp at 1000 rpm.
 The transmission was manual with a 3-speed manual override, giving three forward speeds and one reverse.
 The base vehicle was a Schneider 4x2 commercial Ps-4000 truck chassis.
 The front wheels were single-steered front tires.
 The rear wheels were dual-drive.
 The tubeless tires were made by Continental.
 Since the wheels were spoked, Schneider made armored rims for them.

 The armored vehicle had a fuel capacity of 100 liters.
 Its autonomy was 100 km at its optimum average technical speed.
 The maximum speed on well-paved roads was 18 km/h.
 The weight of the Schneider-Brillie 1909 armored vehicle, fully equipped with crew and armament, was 5500 kg.
 The vehicle was able to transport about 10 gunners, two riflemen, one driver, and one commander.